felixhao28/distributed-job-scheduler/README.md

 ```

 Stopping the server does not kill all running jobs.
 It will just kill the scheduler.
-The running jobs will continue to run, but no more schduling will be done until the scheduler is started again.
+The running jobs will continue to run, but there will be no more scheduling until you start the scheduler again.